 - All or part of an old filling falls out

 - You notice a filling is loose and wobbling about in its hole

 - The site of an old tooth filling hurts

 During a routine dental checkup, your dentist will examine your existing fillings and will let you know if any need to be replaced.
 The process for replacing a filling is similar to placing a new filling – except the dentist has to remove the old filling material rather than the decayed part of the tooth.

 If you have old silver fillings, you might want to replace them with tooth-coloured material instead – regardless of any medical need.
-Read our amalgam vs. composite article to discover the pros and cons of this procedure.

 Tooth filling FAQs